sourceryinstitute/OpenCoarrays/INSTALL.md

 -DMPI_C_COMPILER=/path/to/c/wrapper
 -DMPI_Fortran_COMPILER=/path/to/fortran/wrapper

--DLEGACY_ARCHITECTURE=OFF    # enables the use of FFT libraries that employ AVX instructions -DHIGH_RESOLUTION_TIMER=ON   # enables timers that tick once per clock cycle -DCOMPILER_SUPPORTS_ATOMICS  # enables support for the proposed-Fortran 2015 events
+-DHIGH_RESOLUTION_TIMER=ON   # enables timers that tick once per clock cycle -DCOMPILER_PROVIDES_MPI      # is set automatically when building with-the Cray
-                             # feature
--DUSE_EXTENSIONS             # builds the opencoarrays module for use-with non-
-                             # OpenCoarrays-aware compilers
--DCOMPILER_PROVIDES_MPI      # is set automatically when building with-the Cray
                              # Compiler Environment
 ```

-The fourth and fifth flags above are not portable and the sixth
-enables code that is incomplete as of release 1.0.0.
-The eighth is
-set automatically by the CMake scripts based on the compiler identity
-and version.

 [top]